 Jim McKay biography

-Early CareerSportscaster, journalist.
-Born James McManus on September 24, 1921, in Philadelphia, Pennsylvania.
-The former host of ABC's Wide World of Sports and frequent Olympic commentator, Jim McKay is one of the famous sportscaster in the history of television.
+Sportscaster and journalist James McKay was born James Kenneth McManus on September 24, 1921, in Philadelphia, Pennsylvania.
+The former host of ABC's Wide World of Sports and frequent Olympic commentator, McKay is one of the most famous sportscasters in the history of television.
 A graduate of Loyola College, he started out as a newspaper reporter for the Baltimore Evening Sun in 1946.
 The next year McKay became a television personality on Baltimore's first television station WMAR-TV, handling news and sports.
-He also worked hard behind the scenes as a writer, producer, and director.
+He also worked hard behind the scenes as a writer, producer and director.

-86 year-old Jim McKay died of natural causes on June 7, 2008 on his farm in Monkton, Maryland.
-He and his wife Margaret couple have two children, Mary and Sean.
-His son, Sean McManus, is now president of CBS Sports and CBS News.
+86 year-old McKay died of natural causes on June 7, 2008, on his farm in Monkton, Maryland.
+He and his wife Margaret have two children, Mary and Sean.
+His son, Sean McManus, became president of CBS Sports and CBS News from 2005-11.